anaborovac/Basic-BAM-Statistics/README.md

 By default chromosomes [1, 2, ..., 22, X, Y] are analysed.
 If you would like to analyse different ones use the flag `-chromosomes`, e.g. ```python analysis.py bam_file_name.bam -chromosomes [1, 2, X]```

 *Note*: For running the script a corresponding `.bai` file needs to exist.
+In case it does not exist, it can be created with `samtools` and the [`index`](http://www.htslib.org/doc/samtools-index.html) function.

 The output is saved in `report_bam_file_name.pdf`.